Page created on June 8, 2021. Last updated on January 17, 2022 at 14:59

 - Feeling of incomplete emptying

 - Pain (lower abdominal or back)

-Manual reduction of the prolapse by the patient may be required to start voiding or defecating.
+The patient may complain of having to manually reduce the prolapse to start voiding or defecating.

 Diagnosis and evaluation